Gilanar/ios.client.tutorials/jms/README.md

 ## Demo Source Code

-Source code for the demos is located in `demo/jms/src` folder.
+Source code for the demos is located in the `jms/src` folder.
 The source not only includes the Objective-C modules and headers but also the project files that are useful for loading the project in Xcode.

 ## Interact with Kaazing iOS JMS Client API

+When testing the demo, connect to the publicly available Kaazing Gateway and message broker at `wss://sandbox.kaazing.net/jms`.

-Detailed instructions to create Kaazing iOS JMS Demo from scratch to be able to send and receive messages over WebSocket can be found [here](http://kaazing.com/doc/5.0/jms_client_docs/dev-objc/o_dev_objc.html).
+Detailed instructions to create the Kaazing iOS JMS Demo from scratch and send and receive messages over WebSocket can be found [here](http://kaazing.com/doc/5.0/jms_client_docs/dev-objc/o_dev_objc.html).

 ## API Documentation